Skip to main content

 Fasolada (Bean Soup)

-Greece's national dish: hearty white bean soup with tomatoes, carrots, celery, and olive oil.
-Traditionally served during Greek Orthodox fasting periods, it's naturally vegan and exemplifies Mediterranean simplicity.
+Often called Greece's national dish: a filling white bean soup with tomatoes, carrots, celery, and olive oil.
+It's eaten during Orthodox fasting, happens to be vegan, and shows how much the cooking does with very little.

 Gemista (Stuffed Vegetables)